wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-watchOS.md

 // Or asynchronous version...

-self.powerAuthWatch.updateActivationStatus { (activationId, error) in
+powerAuthWatch.updateActivationStatus { (activationId, error) in
     let hasActivation = activationId != nil
     if error == nil {
         print("PowerAuth activation is: \(hasActivation ?
 "VALID" : "EMPTY") on iPhone")